 These can normally be removed by scrubbing with a strong detergent and hot water solution.
-If the stain is persistent, apply a bleach solution and then rinse the area well with clean water.
+If the stain is persistant, apply a bleach solution and then rinse the area well with clean water.
+Pressure jetting can be used, taking care to minimise the loss of sand in the joints between the paviors.